pkgeo-org/hydeout/_posts/2018-05-05-VectorTileWorkshop-MacOS.md

 	`exit`

-+ The vector tiles will be in a new folder: $HOME/tippecanoe/states.mbtiles.
++ The vector tiles will now be in your directory
-    + $HOME is replaced with your user directory at a unix style command promt.

 ## 7. Install a TileServer GL container ##
 + Go to [Docker Hub](https://hub.docker.com/)